ebertti/requery/README.rst

 requery
 =======

-Simple way to store and use querys in database for use of DBA's in Django Admin
+Simple way to store and use queries in database for use of DBA in Django Admin

 Installation
 ------------